Thursday, February 21, 2013

 Fenriz and Nocturno Culto typically have the same mindset for the rest of the album, albeit with a few surprises that give a nod to Darkthrone's inspiration.
 "Valkyrie's" grandiose opening takes a page from Metallica's book; "Battery" and "Fade to Black" all too familiar with an acoustic intro that bursts into a churning mass of riffing.
 Lemmy's sporadic bass playing was unquestionably an influence here as well because "Dead Early's" frantic opening revives the classic Motörhead sound and explodes with a muscular pound from the percussion's snare/bass drum.
 "Lesser Man" spits furiously with speedy alternate picking, while "The Ones You Left Behind" takes a different route by being the most memorable track on the album.
 Mimicry hard at work, the two impersonate their influences--perhaps unintentionally--and ultimately fail to feel distinctly Darkthrone; a travesty for some but a win for others.

 The Underground Resistance is a new chapter for the band, regardless, moving away from the crust punk they have fixated on for the last few years, but the music is neither original or particularly encouraging in terms of innovation.
-The basic heavy metal paradigm is certainly to blame here: at play for the umpteenth time in yet another application, the style is firmly tongue-in-cheek and occasionally tiresome for these Norwegians.
-Discounting this letdown, however, The Underground Resistance is excellent as a tribute and holds unparalleled replay value--despite the lingering thought that another musical act has likely done the same thing at one time or another.
+The basic heavy metal paradigm is certainly to blame here: at play for the umpteenth time in yet another application, the style is firmly tongue-in-cheek and occasionally tiresome.
+Despite this minor letdown, however, The Underground Resistance is excellent as a tribute and holds unparalleled replay value--despite the lingering thought that another musical act has likely done the same thing at one time or another.

 Worth the money?
 Absolutely.
 Just expect Darkthrone to wear their influences proudly.